BaileyS03/CSSE3010-Exam-Notes/Basics of Communication.md

 Shannon-Hartley theory to calculate channel capacity
->  C = B log2 ( 1+ SNR) where C is channel capacity in bits per second, B is Bandwidth (Hz) and SNR is Signal-to-noise ratio
+>  C = B log2 ( 1+ SNR) where C is channel capacity in bits per second, B is Bandwidth (Hz) and SNR is Signal-to-noise ratio Due to noise, we can’t have infinite capacity.

 **Coding Strategies**
 When we send information over a channel it can be hard to detect if we received the information that was sent correctly.